Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 The agents must have access to:

-* the platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy.
+* The platform URLs described in [Administer network traffic](/docs/connect_manage_environ/connected_agent_common_reference/network_traffic/) either directly or via a proxy
 * Azure Gateway

 ## Configure the agents with Axway Central CLI

-To configure the agents, use Axway Central CLI.
+Use Axway Central CLI to configure the agents.
 This CLI will prompt you for answers regarding your Gateway installation, the service account used to ensure the connectivity from the agent to Amplify platform, and where to store the discovered APIs in the Amplify platform.

 ### Step 1: Install Axway Central CLI

 Follow the instructions described in [Install Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).

-You can validate that your installation is correct by running: `axway central --version`
+You can validate that your installation is correct by running: `axway central --version`.

 ### Step 2: Folder preparation